Soviet made car

 hotel reservation.
 It meant I had to walk around looking for a hotel to

-city where I just arrived especially late at night.
+city where I just arrived, especially late at night.
 But I got accustomed

-to such thing.
+to such situation.

 I stopped at red signal on the crossroad.
 Lamborghini Gallardo and Audi

-Japanese car makers should fully thank to the customers in Ukraine.
+should fully thank to the customers in Ukraine.

 Whenever I visit the new place, I'm looking forward watching the cars on